pothi/wordpress-nginx/README.md

 + Debian Debian 9
 + Ubuntu 16.04 LTS

-For Fedora, Redhat, CentOS and Amazon Linux AMI or similar distributions, the configuration mentioned in the repo should work.
+For RPM based distros (Fedora, Redhat, CentOS and Amazon Linux AMI), the configuration mentioned in the repo should work.
 Additional steps may be needed, though.
 See below for some details!

 ## How to Deploy

-For all the steps mentioned below, you may need __sudo__ or __root__ privileges!
+For all the steps mentioned below, you need __sudo__ or __root__ privileges!

 Step #1 - Install Nginx